crate/crate/docs/sql/statements/copy-to.rst

 ..
 TIP::

-    If you are running CrateDB inside a container, the file must be inside the container.
+    If you are running CrateDB inside a container, the location must be inside the container.
 If you are using *Docker*, you may have to configure a `Docker volume`_ to accomplish this.

 ..
 TIP::